Why Your Bounce Rate Is High And How To Fix It – Top 5 Reasons Why Visitors Immediately Exit Your Website

 - Too many options: Having too many options for a visitor can also lead to a higher bounce rate.
 This is partly the reason why you will observe that the bounce rate on your homepage is probably higher than on your inner website pages.
 Having too many links/calls to action competing for visitor attention can increase anxiety and lead to visitors leaving the website in search of a better alternative.
 This is where experienced conversion optimization firms (such as Wingify 🙂 ) and good web designers help you in creating a proper layout with different calls to action appealing to different kinds of visitors, hence reducing bounce rate.

 Reducing the high bounce rate significantly is possible.
 As different websites serve different goals and cater to different audiences, there is no sure-shot way of fixing the bounce rate.
 For instance, LA Tourism successfully reduced its bounce rate by 43%.

-Though there are several general methodologies you can try for reducing the bounce rate:
+There are several general methodologies you can try to reduce the bounce rate: